timotejroiko/astrologico-docs/res_planets.md

 ## Planets

-The planets field contains all the calculated planetary data organized by Object IDs.
+The planets field contains all the calculated planetary data keyed by Object IDs.

 | Value | Type | Descripton |
 |---|---|